MineSwek/ChessHelper/README.md

 (It is an old project) Thanks to this application you can move figures on any chess website using only your voice!

 How to use the application:
-Firstly you have to set coordinates using first button then left mouse button on the left top corner and bottom right corner of the board.
+Firstly you have to set coordinates using first button.
+After clicking it you will have two buttons to choose.
+After clicking first you have to click the left top corner of the board.
+If you click second one you have to click the bottom right corner of the board.

+The calibration is complete!

-Then you click the second button and just use your voice to move!
+Now you can click the second button!
+Choose if you are playing as white or black and just use your voice to move!

+This a polish project so You would have to change some variables in code to make it work for your language!